informatics-isi-edu/synapse-client/README.md

     * [MacOS-10.6 or greater (64/32bit)](https://www.python.org/ftp/python/3.7.5/python-3.7.5-macosx10.6.pkg)
     * [MacOS-10.9 or greater (64bit)](https://www.python.org/ftp/python/3.7.5/python-3.7.5-macosx10.9.pkg)

+    ##### *IMPORTANT NOTE*:

+    Ensure that you select the option to add Python to the PATH environment variable during the installation.

 2. An installation of the `Git` source control management software is also required.
 The latest version is recommended.